 Prior to coming to join the staff at Red Hill, Kelly worked as the nursing staff supervisor and triage nurse at a specialty practice in Denver.
 She is married to Dr. James Ziegler and has a son, Cole, who is an avid skier and lacrosse player.
 Their favorite pastimes are camping, hiking, fishing and exploring the great outdoors.

-Bridgitte Handville moved to Colorado at a very young age from Front Royal, Virginia.
+Bridgitte moved to Colorado at a very young age from Front Royal, Virginia.
 Her family settled on a farm just outside Carbondale, where she spent most of her childhood caring for horses, dogs, cats, birds, hamsters, chickens, and sheep.
-Her love for animals grew with age, and she found herself shadowing the local veterinarians in high school and also began working as a kennel assistant at Red Hill Animal Health Center.
-After high school, she attended Colorado Mountain College while also working part time at Red Hill as a technicians’ assistant.
+Her love for animals grew with age, and she found herself shadowing the local veterinarians in high school and also began working as a kennel assistant at Red Hill Animal Health Center in 2000.
+After high school, she attended Colorado Mountain College while also working part-time at Red Hill as a technicians’ assistant.

 In 2004, Bridgitte graduated as a Certified Veterinary Technician and began working full time at Red Hill.
-Since graduation, Bridgitte has developed a special interest in dentistry.
-She performs dental cleanings, dental radiographs, assists the doctor during dental treatments, and performs anesthesia during these procedures.
-She spends her free time entertaining her 8-year-old Australian shepherd/heeler mix, Shelby, trail riding and amateur barrel racing with her 2 horses, camping, four wheeling, and boating.
+Since graduation, Bridgitte has developed a special interest in dentistry and anesthesia.
+She performs dental cleanings, dental radiographs, assists the doctor during dental treatments, and performs anesthesia during these procedures and other surgical procedures.
+She spends her free time with her husband Matt managing their farm and spending as much time outside as they can, boating, dirt biking, camping, and jeeping.

 Kaysie grew up in Wisconsin, but moved to Colorado in 2010 to work at a dude ranch in Kremmling, CO.
 At the dude ranch, she met a team of veterinarians that inspired her to attend veterinary technician school.
 Later that year, Kaysie began attending the highly esteemed vet tech program at Colorado Mountain College.
 She graduated in 2012, and has been at Red Hill since April of 2013.